myerstina515/city_explorer_api/README.md

 Number and name of feature: Server
 Estimate of time needed to complete: 1 hour
 Start time: 5:45
-Finish time:
+Finish time: 8:00
-Actual time needed to complete:
+Actual time needed to complete: 2:15 + 1 next day = 3:15

 <!-- 3.
 Deploy  -->
 Number and name of feature: Deploy
-Estimate of time needed to complete:
+Estimate of time needed to complete: 15 mins
-Start time:
+Start time: 2:00 (next day)
-Finish time:
+Finish time: 3:30 (next day)
-Actual time needed to complete:
+Actual time needed to complete: 1 hour 30 mintues

 <!-- 4.
 Stretch  -->
 Number and name of feature: Stretch